pointfreeco/swift-navigation/README.md

 ## Learn More

-SwiftUI Navigation's tools were motivated and designed over the course of many episodes on [Point-Free](https://www.pointfree.co), a video series exploring functional programming and the Swift language, hosted by [Brandon Williams](https://twitter.com/mbrandonw) and [Stephen Celis](https://twitter.com/stephencelis).
+Swift Navigation's tools were motivated and designed over the course of many episodes on [Point-Free](https://www.pointfree.co), a video series exploring functional programming and the Swift language, hosted by [Brandon Williams](https://twitter.com/mbrandonw) and [Stephen Celis](https://twitter.com/stephencelis).